-At KS4 students are split into two populations rather than three as at KS3.
+At KS4 students are split into two populations for the core curriculum, rather than three as at KS3.
 This allows much greater flexibility when placing students into appropriate ability groups.
-Depending on the size of the cohort, each population will be divided into ability groups for maths, English, RS and science.
-These subjects group independently from each other.
+Each population will be divided into ability groups for maths, English, RS and science.
+These subjects set independently from each other, as in Year 8.
 Thus, as an example, a student could be in set 1 for English, set 3 for maths and set 4 for science.

-The majority of our sixth form students embark on studying 4 A levels or Level 3 courses and some will continue with those four subjects after the first year; others may choose to drop a subject at the end of Year 12.
+The majority of our sixth form students embark on studying 4 A levels or Level 3 courses and some will continue with those four subjects after the first year; others may choose to drop a subject at a given point in Year 12.
 A number of students study vocational qualifications such as the Cambridge Technical Diploma.
 Vocational qualifications are available in Business, ICT, Media Studies, Health and Social Care and Sport.
 Other students study a combination of the different types of qualification.
 Each subject is allocated 5 periods a week; with the exception of maths, biology, chemistry and physics, which are allocated 6 periods a week to ensure adequate time is available for the required practical work.
 Subjects currently on offer in our sixth form are: